 Additional therapies are supportive and generally follow standard guidelines.
-For examples, seizures may be treated with anti-seizure medications called anti-epileptics or anti-convulsants.
+For example, seizures may be treated with anti-seizure medications called anti-epileptics or anti-convulsants.
 Eyelid drooping can be treated with eye crutches or surgery.
 Hearing loss can be treated with hearing aids called cochlear implants.

 Gene therapy is also being studied as another approach to therapy for individuals with mitochondrial diseases.
 In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the produce of the active enzyme and prevent the development and progression of the disease in question.
-Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure.”
+Given the permanent transfer of the normal gene, which can produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure.”
 However, at this time, there remain some technical difficulties to resolve before gene therapy can be advocated as a viable alternative approach.

 The U.S. Food and Drug Administration (FDA) has granted orphan drug status to elamipretide for the treatment of PMM.
-Elamipretide is a peptide, and is designed to restore energy production within mitochondria.
+Elamipretide is a peptide and is designed to restore energy production within mitochondria.
 Elamipretide is currently in clinical trials.